RRkundkar777/PPL-Lab/A2(s)/README.md

 ## Output file
 The output file (.o) is a relocatable ELF file.

+It is output of the assembler.
+It contains the Machine Code.

 ELF stands for Executable and Linkable Format

 These files are linked by linker to produce the final output executable.